Woutitit/woutitit.github.io/personal-improvement/workflow-productivity-improvement-and-inspirational-advice.md

 [Home](index.md)

-# Workflow, productivity and ispirational advice
+# Workflow, productivity, improvement and inspirational advice
 ## Table of contents
 1. [Introduction](#introduction)
 2. [Patience is a virtue](#patience-is-a-virtue)